breadyaboi/CSE540-Blockchain-Group-17-Project/README.md

 ## Description

 A Solidity smart contract deployed on Ethereum that records an immutable, append-only provenance history for products as they move through a multi-party supply chain.
-Stakeholders — producers, distributors, retailers, and regulators — each hold a role that governs which contract functions they may call.
+Stakeholders: "producers", "distributors", "retailers", and "regulators".
+Each hold a role that governs which contract functions they may call.
 All key lifecycle events (creation, shipment, storage, delivery, verification) are stored on-chain with actor address, timestamp, and an optional off-chain metadata hash.

 **Problem addressed:** Fragmented, mutable, and non-interoperable tracking systems across supply chain participants.
 This system replaces centralized trust with a shared, verifiable on-chain record.